 - The practice had systems in place to keep all clinical staff up to date.
-Staff had access to guidelines from NICE and used this information to deliver care and treatment that met patients' needs.
-The practice had developed custom templates for their clinical system which incorporated NICE guidelines and were updated as the guidelines changed. - The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records.
+Staff had access to guidelines from NICE and used this information to deliver care and treatment that met patients' needs. - The practice monitored that these guidelines were followed through risk assessments, audits and random sample checks of patient records.